This private blood analysis for Comprehensive thyroid bundle is accessible at all thirty one Spire hospitals around the UK.

 Fatigue Feeling cold constantly Weight gain and/or difficulty losing weight Brain fog Issues with Breathlessness Low basal temperature Insomnia Hair loss Raised cholesterol Low basal temperature Dry hair and skin Loss of libido Constipation Depression Mood swings Fertility problems

-Attendance Restriction: A morning Monday – Thursday appointment is required.
+Attendance Restrictions: A morning Monday - Thursday appointment is required.
 Please DO NOT bleed the patient outside of this timeframe.

 Laboratory Notes: Various